 - Participants should allow 5-6 weeks to complete all 14 eLearning modules.

 - Completion of four case studies is mandatory.

 - The online forum will occur at regular intervals - initially four times per year.
 Participation in these Forums is highly recommended.

 - Participants may be able to claim CPD points/hours by completing CCAA courses, if the individual finds it extends knowledge or expertise in their areas of practice.
-Participants are encouraged to speak to their member organisation for confirmation.
+CCAA has evaluated the Concrete Practice Course and determined that this course meets the requirements for CPD for professional associations including Engineers Australia, Building Designers Association of Australia, Materials Australia, Asset Management Council, and Australian Institute of Building.
+Participants are encouraged to also speak with their professional association for confirmation.

 This course has been designed to provide participants with a detailed understanding of concrete material and behaviour in relation to physical properties, production, placing and associated on-site operations such as reinforcement and potential causes of failure.